 I like to prepare a mix of nuts and dried fruit in plastic containers over the weekend, and grab one on my way out of the house when I’m a little short on time.
 It’s healthy, easy, and delicious!

 If you do give yourself enough time to eat, sit down and really enjoy your food.
 Then go out and tackle your day with a full stomach and a smile.
 You’ve got this!

 Finally, Think Positive!

 Studies show people who wake up earlier tend be happier, healthier, and more positive.
 Doesn’t sound too bad, now does it?

 For me, the best part of waking up early is the amount of time I now have to dedicate to myself.
 It doesn’t matter if I’m hitting the running trail, doing yoga or quiet meditation, or just sitting back with a hot cup of coffee and a good book.
-The time alone is invaluable, and has made me that much happier of a person!
+The time alone is invaluable, and I’m a much happier person as a result!